 MORE THAN ONE: Springer, Reiher, inverted Sandwich

-How much time should be between the face-to-face events?
+How much time should there be between the in-person events?

 LESS THAN A WEEK: Reiher